The relative volume function and the capacity of sphere on asymptotically hyperbolic manifolds: The Lipschitz property of the relative volume function

 Hence

 It means that

-Hence $\ln\mathcal{A}$ is Lipschitz continuous. \\ The proof above uses the property that $s_p-s_q$ has a continuous extension to the boundaryly because the curvature satisfies the condition $(\ref{1.3}).$ In the following, we provider another method to show that $\ln\mathcal{A}$ is Lipschitz continuous without $(\ref{1.3})$ as long as $\mathcal{A}(p)$ is well defined.
+Therefore $\ln\mathcal{A}$ is Lipschitz continuous. \\ The proof above uses the property that $s_p-s_q$ has a continuous extension to the boundary because the curvature satisfies the condition $(\ref{1.3}).$ In the following, we provide another method to show that $\ln\mathcal{A}$ is still Lipschitz continuous without $(\ref{1.3})$ as long as $\mathcal{A}(p)$ is well defined.
 The Lipschitz constant is $n+1$ in this case.
 Firstly, in $X,$ we have that

-Let $B(t)=B^{g^+}_p(t)$ and $D(t)=B^{g^+}_q(t),$ then for any $t>0$ big enough,
+Let $B(t)=B_{g^+}(p,t)$ and $D(t)=B_{g^+}(q,t),$ then for any $t>0$ big enough,

 Hence

 Which implies

 Integral mean value theorem tells us that $\exists\xi_t\in[\frac{t}{2}+d,t]$ and $\exists\eta_t\in[\frac{t}{2},t+d]$ such that